1. About this Privacy Statement

 When funds are transferred from a payer to a payee, the transaction involves other financial institutions, banks or a specialised financial company.
 Payvision may process payments through such other financial institutions.
 These external organisations may process and store your personal information abroad and we and they may have to disclose your information to foreign authorities to help them in their fight against crime and terrorism.

-To process payments we have to share information about the transaction with other financial institutions, such as your name and account number.
+To process payments, we have to share information about the transaction with other financial institution, such as your name and account number.
 We also share information with financial sector specialists who assist us with financial services like:

 - payments and credit transactions worldwide;